Can you get a mortgage for land? The answer is that yes it’s possible, however, it’s important to be aware of the criteria.

 The planning laws can change depending on the objectives of the government at the time, but the laws provide the framework of rules and guide how easy or difficult it is to change the category of land and seek planning permission.

-A type of mortgage needed to fund the land purchase will depend on the current category of the land, the planned usage and whether planning permission has already been sought.
+The type of mortgage needed to fund the land purchase will depend on the current category of the land, the planned usage and whether planning permission has already been sought.

 The following guide explains the different options of land mortgages.